normanwongcl/aws-infrastructure-2/README.md

 This is a modified project of my aws-infrastructure repository: https://github.com/Klezca/aws-infrastructure

 A simple CI workflow using CodePipeline and Codebuild: https://aws.amazon.com/quickstart/architecture/cicd-taskcat/ has been deployed in AWS and automatically perform **functional testing and linting checks** on the cloudformation templates using the **TaskCat** configuration described in the **.taskcat.yml** file.
+The CI workflow will automatically merge the **test branch into master** if all the tests passes.

 ## Overview